research use only

 Note: It is recommended to store the stock solution at -20 ℃ or -80 ℃ away from light and avoid repetitive freeze-thaw cycles.

-1.2 Preparation of CFDA-SE working solution
+1.2 Preparation of this compound working solution

 Cell staining